fallenbeck/passwd_check.py/README.md

 optional arguments:
-  --help                show this help message and exit -f FILE, --file FILE  specify file containing the credentials (default:
+  --help                show this help message and exit -f FILE, --file FILE  File containing the credentials -h HOST, --host HOST  Host/IP to connect
-                        credentials.txt)
-  -h HOST, --host HOST  host/ip to connect
   -l LOGFILE, --logfile LOGFILE
-                        append output also to a logfile -p PORT, --port PORT  port to connect (default: 22) -q, --quiet           do not print anything to stdout -u USER, --user USER  specify username to connect with (username will not be parsed from input file)
+                        Append output also to a logfile -p PORT, --port PORT  Port to connect to (default: 22) -q, --quiet           Do not print anything to stdout -t THREADS, --threads THREADS
+                        Number of threads to use (default is 0 (auto)) -u USER, --user USER  Username to connect with (username will not be parsed from input file)
-  -v, --verbose         verbosity (WARNING: when using -vvv or greater logging
+  -v, --verbose         Verbosity (WARNING: when using -vvv or greater logging
                         output will contain passwords!)
   --version             show program's version number and exit
 ```